- What Makes a Good Camera For Travel

 Don’t bother buying the—only slightly—upgraded G9x mark II, its performance increase falls flat for nearly $50 more…

-Best Compact Camera for Travel in 2018
+Best Compact Camera for Travel

 Advanced Compact Cameras differ from traditional point and shoot systems by offering pro-sumer level features in a point and shoot style package.
 Typically these cameras will offer higher quality lenses—sacrificing some of that frivolous point-n-shoot zoom—, bigger sensors—for better image quality—and more advanced shooting modes for enhanced creative control.